GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/documentation_style_guide.md

 # Including World Builder files

 When including a world builder file, it is imporant to be able to focus on the parts which are important, while also enabling the reader to see the  surrounding context and the whole file.
-Furthermore, the user should have the capability to run the models themselfs and get the same output as shown.
-To standerize this the following structure is strongly encuraged.
+Furthermore, the user should have the capability to run the models themselves and get the same output as shown.
+To standardize this the following structure is strongly encouraged.

-1. The world builder file and a corresponding grid file need to be stored seperately, either in the cookbook, or in the _static directory.
+1. The world builder file and a corresponding grid file need to be stored separately, either in the cookbook, or in the _static directory.
-2. The use of a tab-set with a tab with important lines and a tab with a the full world builder file, highlighting imporant lines
+2. The use of a tab-set with a tab with important lines and a tab with the full world builder file, highlighting important lines.
-3. Adding at least a link to the world bulider file and a grid file to visualize it, preferably also a link to a `.pvtu` file which allows to get the same output as the figure, if present.
+3. Adding at least a link to the world builder file and a grid file to visualize it, preferably also a link to a `.pvtu` file which allows to get the same output as the figure, if present.
 4. Add a figure of the output.

 Below is an example code block.